phsyyshp/chess_game/README.md

 More features are planned for future development.

 Overall, chess_game aims to provide a high-performance chess engine with a user-friendly Python API.
+## WARNING
+- the python part is comlete garbage rigth now just ignore it.

 ## TODO
 - [ ] Add more tests to ensure the engine is functioning correctly and efficiently.